 This is a usable condition of the system.
 A set of tested tasks which can be used to execute an operation or a certain function.
 It may be also needed as user documentation.

-Frequent scrum meetings and thick deadlines for product delivery can make project lifecycle very intense
+- Time-consuming: Frequent scrum meetings and thick deadlines for product delivery can make project life cycle very intense

-It depends highly on individuals, since it’s based on work commitment, communication and collaboration between them
+- Subjectivity: It depends highly on individuals since it’s based on work commitment, communication, and collaboration between them